What is Backflow

-The RP is the most protective type of assembly available for backflow prevention.
+The RP is the most protective type of assembly available for backflow prevention, rated for use in high hazard situations that can have a backpressure condition.
 They are regulated by two main specifications, ASSE 1013 and AWWA C511, depending on the codes and systems used ( Plumbing for ASSE, Water Distribution for AWWA ) they will have to adhere to one of these specifications or sometimes both, if you read both specifications, they largely say the same things with very small differences in the wording.
 Typically they are installed either for domestic water containment protection which protects the water purveyor's lines from an entire facility, or the they are used to isolate hazardous systems from the potable water supply inside of a plumbing system in a building, for example an HVAC make up water connection or a connection to irrigation.
 They will always have some type of outlet to atmosphere on the bottom or side, called the Relief Valve, which differentiates the RP from a Double Check which may look the same but without the relief valve.

 The RP Assembly incudes: